algosup/2024-2025-project-1-fpga-team-8/Documents/functional_specifications/functional_specifications.md

 ##### Failure modes

-- If all four buttons are pressed at once the game restart.
+- If all four buttons are pressed at once the game restarts.
-- If two or more input are made at the same time the output is combined. eg. Left and Up would be a diagonal.
+- If two or more inputs are made at the same time the output is combined.
+Eg. Left and Up would be diagonal.

 ##### Reliability Considerations